Jeanne Leschi

 Jeanne Leschi (active 1948–1959) was a French physical anthropologist known for her work with Wolof people and Dogon people in West Africa.
 Leschi completed her doctorate in science from the University of Paris.

+Life

+Leschi earned her doctorate from the University of Paris in science.
 She was first employed by the French National Museum of Natural History and was a researcher at the Centre National de la Recherche Scientifique.
 She was a member of the Society of Anthropology of Paris.

 Her work included an investigation on the melanoderm and leucoderm among races, which addressed idea that each human race has a distinct endocrine equilibrium.
 Her study approached the subject from the angle of the corti-adrenal function of melanoderm and leucoderm races.